-Yal Ku Lagoon is a renowned snorkeling spot located amidst a gorgeous environment.
-It is composed of a small bay and a set of shallow pools sheltered from waves and currents, making it an ideal place for snorkeling beginners.
-Aquatic life isn’t thriving here (few species do appreciate the fresh water pouring in from Cenotes rivers) and the entrance cost is quite high, but this uncommon place is still worth a visit.
+Yal Ku Lagoon is a renowned snorkeling spot located amidst a gorgeous setting.
+Its series of shallow pools and bays sheltered from waves and currents make it an ideal snorkeling location for beginners.
+Marine life isn’t thriving here (few species do appreciate the fresh water pouring in from Cenotes rivers) and the entrance cost is quite high, but this uncommon place is still worth a visit.
 Don’t hesitate to add Akumal Bay to your snorkeling day, it is located 1 mile from Yal Ku and sea turtles are to be seen there.

 The entrance fee to the lagoon is 14 US dollars (200 mex. pesos) per person for a whole day.
 You can bring your own snorkeling gear or rent it on site.
 Please note that the use of sunscreen and mosquito repellent is forbidden in the park in order to preserve the fragile marine environment.

 The site is equipped with numerous stairways for a safe water entrance; many of them are located close to the park entrance.